letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Preprocess the image for display in Python (LL1)
     -   Plot image data from a DICOM file in Python (LL1)

 We need a candidate DICOM study/studies for this portion of the course.
+Options include:
-Options include: - [Patient Contributed Image Repository](https://www.pcir.org/) - This is where Pydicom gets it's official example studies. - Pydicom's official test files
+- [Patient Contributed Image Repository](https://www.pcir.org/) - This is where Pydicom gets it's official example studies.
+- Pydicom's official test files

-We need the following studies: - 2D basic scan (e.g. CXR) - 2D scan with colourmap data (e.g. Doppler Ultrasound) - 3D volumetric scan (e.g. CT head)
+We need the following studies:
+- 2D basic scan (e.g. CXR)
+- 3D volumetric scan (e.g. CT head)

+*We could also add an extra section to the end to work with colourmaps.
+This would need imaging with colour data - e.g. ultrasound with flow data.*

 # Session 4 - AI for Medicine

-## Seminar
+## Seminar 1

-By the end of the seminar, clinicians should:
+By the end of the first seminar, clinicians should:

 -   Understand the aims of this first AI module and what it will cover
+-   Understand what machine learning is at a broad level (LL2)
 -   Be able to list clinical uses for ML (LL4)
-    -   Understand what machine learning is at a broad level (LL2)
--   Understand what a loss function is (LL2)
--   Appreciate that there are a wide variety of optimisers and loss functions that can be used (LL2)
+-   Be able to describe the high-level steps needed to train a statistical model (collect data, preprocess data, augment data, define model, compile model, train model, evaluate model) (LL2)
+-   Datasets
--   Understand the difference between supervised and unsupervised learning (LL2)
+    -   Understanding the importance of splitting the data into training, testing, and validation datasets (LL2)
--   Gain an intuition for how training via backpropagation works via the ball on a hill analogy (LL2)
--   Pneumonia detection task
+    -   Understand dataset bias and clincial factors that can confound a dataset (LL4)
+    -   Use examples to demonstrate clinical bias *TODO find appropriate examples* (LL4)
+-   Be able to relate the aims of the example task (Pneumonia detection task) (LL4)
     -   Disclaimer that this course will not cover intepretation of chest X-rays
 -   Data preprocessing
     -   Understand considerations that must be made when standardising image data for model input (image size, image dimensions, contrast, brightness) (LL2)
     -   Understand the importance of data augmentation when training (LL2)
     -   Be able to name common data augmentation techniques (shearing, rotation, stretching, elastic deformation in medical imaging datasets) (LL2)
     -   Understand how these concepts apply to other types of data (e.g. time-series data) (LL2)
+-   Classifier evaluation
+    -   Evaulating models
+    -   Describe methods for evaulating regression models (LL2)
+    -   Be able to describe important metrics for a classifier (positive/negative predictive value, sensitivity and specificity) (LL2)
+    -   Be able to describe the statistical tests needed to evaluate a binary classifier (F1 score, AUC and ROC curves) (LL2)
+    -   Be able to give a broad overview of the common metrics that are used with other types of model (softmax for multiclass classifiers, pixel accuracy and intersection over union (IoU) for segmentation) (LL2)

+## Seminar 2

+By the end of the seminar, clinicians should:

+-   Understand the difference between supervised and unsupervised learning (LL2)
+-   Understand what a loss function is (LL2)
+    -   Appreciate that there are a wide variety of optimisers and loss functions that can be used (LL2)
+-   Gain an intuition for how training via backpropagation works via the ball on a hill analogy (LL2)
+- Gain an intuitive understanding of overfitting vs overfitting using a linear model as an example (LL2)
 -   Model architecture and training
     -   Understand why ML frameworks exist in the Python ecosystem (TensorFlow, PyTorch) and what they allow the user to do (LL2)
     -   Understand the inputs and outputs of a neural network (LL2)